Double-Lu/ground-system-skeleton/README.md

 ## On-board Software (ROS)
 ### ROS Packages can be written in Python and C++ (as far as i know...)
-* Receives directives from the Main Server, but will operate autonomously, obviously with some sort of "killswitch" implemented so it doesn't try to take over the planet
+* Receives directives from the Main Server, but will operate autonomously, obviously with some sort of "killswitch"
   * The format will be defined by the ROS packages we use or create
 * Streams sensor data
   * The format will be defined by the ROS packages we use or create